THE WELSH 3000s CHALLENGE

-Transport – Mini bus transport is provided to the challenge start and back to the hut each day.
-This means you can leave your vehicle at the hut parking all weekend and just enjoy the hiking, without having to worry about the logistics.
+Transport – Mini bus transport is provided around the challenge and back to your vehicles at the end of the challenge.
+This means you can leave your vehicle at your accommodation for the weekend and just enjoy the hiking, without having to worry about the logistics.

-Challenge Support – We’ll have a minimum of two mountain guides working on the event.
+Challenge Support – We’ll have a minimum of two mountain guides working on the event and a support vehicle.
 All teams members have radios to stay in contact, should you want to withdraw from the challenge or miss a summit.
-Having two mountain guides allows for different paces within the group.
+Having two mountain guides and a support vehicle allows for different paces within the group.